Deer Rut Season During North Bay Wildfires

 - Contact your insurance agent.
 The sooner you report damage or injuries, the sooner your agent can file and process your claim.

 - Don’t assume your vehicle is safe to drive.
 Double-check that your car is drivable after colliding with a deer.
-Look for leaking fluid, loose parts, tire damage, broken lights, a hood that won’t latch and other safety hazards.
+Look for leaking fluid, loose parts, tire damage, broken lights, a hood that won’t latch, and other safety hazards.
 If your vehicle seems unsafe in any way, call for a tow.